 Distings-tungel | Disting Moon | Disablot

-Disting is an ancient Heathen spring celebration dating further back than the Icelandic Allthing (900-990 AD).
-According to the Heimskringla Saga, the Swedish tradition is as old as Heathenry itself.
-It was originally referred to as 'The Thing of All Swedes' (aka.
-The Gathering of All Swedes).
+Disting is an ancient Heathen spring celebration with pre-historic origins.
+According to the Heimskringla Saga, the Swedish tradition is "as old as Heathenry itself."
+It was initially referred to as 'The Thing of All Swedes' (the Gathering of All Swedes).
 It was hosted at the Tinget in Uppsala, Sweden.
 Tinget is the Swedish name of a large gathering place held either indoors or outside.

-It is also considered the day to honour the dísir who are the female goddesses and ancestral spirits.
-The dísir are the protective spirits of family lines who watch over their descendants and act like spirit-guides helping us on our paths.
+Dísting is also considered the day to honour the dísir - female goddesses and ancestral spirits who watch over their descendants and act like spirit guides helping us on our paths.